COMPARISONS

 Tina CMS saves content in Markdown format.
 Developers love Markdown for its simplicity and the ability to write without having to leave the keyboard.
 However, content in a CMS is not created by developers, but by content editors.
 Markdown limits the potential expressivity of content editors, as it does not allow for complex styling and formatting.

-React Bricks offers a richer JSON format for content and rich text, enabling an almost limitless number of markers, such as "highlight", which is not available in Markdown.
-You have the freedom to customize the render function for any rich text style.
+React Bricks offers a richer JSON format for content and rich text, enabling an limitless number of markers, such as "highlight", which is not available in Markdown.
+You have the freedom to customize the render function for any rich text style and create your own rich text plugins.

 Data Store (Git / Database)

-Tina CMS stores content on a GitHub repository and has a GraphQL data layer to access it.
+Tina CMS stores content on a GitHub repository and uses a GraphQL data layer to access it.
 To use Tina CMS in production, you need to connect to Tina Cloud, the SaaS service of Tina CMS for user authentication and to handle the communication with GitHub.
-According to the Tina CMS documentation, synchronization issues between the GitHub repository and the Tina CMS database cache may occur in some cases.
+However, according to Tina CMS documentation, there may be synchronisation issues between the GitHub repository and the Tina CMS database cache in some cases.

-React Bricks, on the other hand, stores content in a database via APIs called by the React Bricks library.
-In this way, there are no limits bound to the serialization of content to files and no database caching layer is needed.
+In contrast, React Bricks stores content in a database through APIs called by the React Bricks library.
+This approach eliminates limits tied to content serialization to files and removes the need for a database caching layer.

 Custom React components